Real Life (Simple Minds album): Background and recording

-The original album cover was replaced in later pressings by the original rear cover shot of the band (see infobox).

 Release

 The album reached no. 2 in the UK, and no. 74 in the United States.
-Four singles from the album were Top 40 hits in the UK, including the Top 10 hit "Let There Be Love".
+All four singles from the album were Top 40 hits in the UK, including the Top 10 hit "Let There Be Love".
 In the US, "See the Lights" reached the Top 40 and also reached no. 1 on the US Modern Rock Tracks chart.

+In America, the front and back covers were switched and the front was now the photo of the band on the white background.
+The US version of the cover is what has been used on reissues of the album.

 Virgin reissued the CD as part of the Simple Minds remasters in late 2002 and early 2003.
 On the remastered version, a couple of differences are apparent when compared to the first edition: the 2002/2003 remaster features an extended mix of "Let There Be Love", not the one used on the first edition of the album, although it is not mentioned on the cover or in the booklet; the segues between tracks have also been re-edited, so that the running time of individual tracks may differ slightly between the editions; also, the CD version of the first edition had "Banging on the Door" split into two tracks in the disc's table of contents (running time was 1:16 + 4:22), but the music as such did not indicate any break between the parts.
 On the 2002/2003 reissue, the track is indexed as one.

 Reception

-The album received mostly negative reviews.

-In Rolling Stone, Paul Evans said, "What might have been the band's most cohesive record misses, if only by frustrating inches."
+The album received mostly negative reviews from critics.
+In Rolling Stone, Paul Evans said: "What might have been the band's most cohesive record misses, if only by frustrating inches."

-AllMusic's Alex Henderson opined, "Real Life isn't terrible, but play it next to any of [the band's previous three] albums, and you're reminded how much less inspired their writing had become by the early '90s."
+AllMusic's Alex Henderson opined: "Real Life isn't terrible, but play it next to any of [the band's previous three] albums, and you're reminded how much less inspired their writing had become by the early '90s."